 Walmart leverages generative AI in many ways with creating review summaries as one of the most prominent applications of this technology.
 This eCommerce business relies on this technology to examine what consumers think about the brand, what their sentiment towards certain products and services is, what features of the eCommerce store they enjoy, and more.

+Sentiment analysis uses AI to track customer feedback on social media and reviews, gauging brand perception.
 Such an approach can be aimed at discovering customer sentiment from multiple channels, including customer feedback on a website, responses to targeted marketing campaigns, or social media posts.
-All that helps Walmart to improve its decision-making processes and outline priority product features for enhancing customer satisfaction from interaction with the brand.
+All that helps Walmart to improve its decision-making processes and outline priority product features for enhancing satisfaction from customer interaction with the brand.

 Implementing Dynamic Pricing Mechanisms